Insurance companies that CAN cover existing conditions and illnesses

-When looking for health insurance in China, the insurer will first look at the client’s medical records.
+When looking for expat health insurance in China, an insurance company will first look at the client’s medical records.
 Depending on what they see, they may require check-ups to accurately assess your condition*.
 Once they have results, providers have a few options:

 *usually the one done in the past 12 months.
 On rare occasions insurance companies request one done in the past 6 months.

 - You could be given full health coverage including any pre-existing.
 This means no exclusions* on your policy or any premium loading.
 This only applies to several major international insurance providers and for clients with minor pre-existing conditions.

 *Exclusions refer to disclosed medical conditions not covered under the plan.